kristiqnnikolov/kristiqnnikolov/README.md

 👋 Hello and welcome! 👋

-I'm Chris, a Python Developer looking for job opportunities Data Science !
+I'm Chris, a Python Developer looking for job opportunities with Data Science !

 About Me 😊
 ✅ Passion for Data Science and 🐍